Is the Go Las Vegas Pass worth it? Go Las Vegas Pass review 2019

 Fun for both kids and adults, the Nathan Burton Comedy Magic show presents magic at its finest with one of a kind illusions.
 As the only magician to be invited back onto America's Got Talent stage, Nathan Burton time and time again delivers a great show that relieves positive reviews.

-Is the Go Las Vegas Card a good deal
+Is the Go Las Vegas Pass a good deal

-In order to obtain an accurate answer to this question, we must first look at everything the card offers.
-With each card purchased, the cardholder is granted admission into 3 or 5 attractions (based on size of card) out of a total of 11 attractions in the area.
-What this means is that you’ll be able to skip the actual purchase of the admission ticket at the gate and instead will be able to show your pass and then walk right in.
-On top of that, you’ll also receive a guide complete with the hours of operation to each of the 11 attractions as well as directions to each.
+In order to obtain an accurate answer to this question, we must first look at everything the pass offers.
+With each pass purchased, the pass holder is granted admission into 3, 4, 5, or 7 attractions (based on size of pass) out of a grand total of 49 attractions in the area.
+What this means is that you'll be able to skip the actual purchase of the admission ticket at the gate to each attraction and instead will be able to show your pass and then walk straight in.
+On top of that, you'll also receive a guide complete with the hours of operation to each of the 49 attractions as well as directions to each.
 To make it even easier, the guide also includes a map of the area.

 - A Meal at Planet Hollywood Restaurant- $25.00

-When all totaled together, the final admission cost to all of the above attractions comes out to $214.45.
-If you were to visit these same attractions with the Go Las Vegas Card instead of paying at the gate, the cost would only be $99.00.
-When the prices are compared, you’ll find that there is a savings of $115.45, which is very impressive.
-If you end up purchasing your Go Las Vegas Card at a discount, you’ll find that the savings are even more and luckily discounts are frequently available.
+When all totaled together, the final admission cost to all of the above attractions comes out to $250.36.
+If you were to visit these same attractions with the Go Las Vegas Pass instead of paying at the gate, the cost would only be $115.00.
+When the prices are compared, you'll find that there is a savings of $135.36, which is very impressive.
+If you end up purchasing your Go Las Vegas Pass at a discount, you'll find that the savings are even more and luckily discounts are frequently available.

-Are all of the attractions covered with the Go Las Vegas Card worth a visit
+Are all of the attractions covered with the Go Las Vegas Pass worth a visit

 No matter which way you look at it, it seems that each and every attraction included in the pass is well worth it.
-All of the attractions have positive reviews and there is a good mix of things to do, helping to speak to every interest.
+All of the attractions have positive reviews and there is a really good (and large) mix of things to do, helping to speak to every interest imaginable.
+If you're traveling with a large group of individuals that all have very different interests, you should do just fine.

-This variety helps the attractiveness of the Go Card, as all members of a group or family should have no trouble finding a few of the attractions to be right up their alley.
+This variety helps the attractiveness of the Go Pass, as all members of a group or family should have no trouble finding a few of the attractions to be right up their alley.

-How not to use the Go Las Vegas Card
+How not to use the Go Las Vegas Pass

-Another thing you’ll want to avoid is trying to rush through the attractions to create time to see all of them.
-Unless you’re on a really tight vacation schedule and will only be in town for a short minute, there is no need to cram all of the attractions together.
-Each card is activated the moment the first attraction is visited and is valid for a full 30 days going forward.
+Another thing you'll want to avoid is trying to rush through the attractions to create time to see all of them.
+Unless you're on a really tight vacation schedule and will only be in town for a short minute, there is no need to cram all of the attractions together.
+If you do this, you run the risk of not really getting the chance to enjoy each attraction.
+Each pass is activated the moment the first attraction is visited and is valid for a full 30 days going forward.
 This means that there is plenty of time to thoroughly enjoy each attraction, therefore making rush visits unnecessary.
-Another thing you don’t want to do is try to visit the same attraction more than once as each attraction is only valid for a single entry.
+Another thing you don't want to do is try to visit the same attraction more than once as each attraction is only valid for a single entry.

-Where do you purchase your Go Las Vegas Card
+Where do you purchase your Go Las Vegas Pass